Table of Contents

 These receptors consist of an extracellular ligand binding domain, a transmembrane domain, and an intracellular kinase domain.
 This class is roughly divided into two versions:

 - Serine-threonine kinases: The kinase phosphorylates serine/threonine residues of side chains of other signal proteins – not the receptor proteins.
-The information is transduced via the Smad signaling pathway.
+The information is transduced via the Smad signaling pathway, members of the TGF-β superfamily.

 Nuclear receptors are located within the cell and are thus only available for lipophilic ligands, which are able to diffuse through the membrane.
 All of them act as ligand activated transcription factors.
 Steroid receptors are located in the cytoplasm.
 If a ligand binds, they migrate into the nucleus and act on the DNA as enhancers.

-Receptors for D-vitamins or thyroid hormones, for example, binding to the DNA in an inactive form as repressors if the ligand does not bind.
-Ligand binding, results in a change in conformation, which in turn leads to gene expression.
+Receptors for D-vitamins or thyroid hormones, for example, bind to the DNA in an inactive form as repressors if the ligand does not bind.
+Ligand binding results in a change in conformation, which in turn leads to gene expression.
+Binding of thyroid hormone results in a conformational change in its nuclear receptor TR which displaces corepressor from the receptor/DNA complex and recruits coactivator proteins.
+The DNA/TR/coactivator complex then recruits RNA polymerase that transcribes downstream DNA into messenger RNA and eventually protein that results in a change in cell function.

 Hormones – The Body’s Messengers